Databases

 Working with partitioned tables

-When using partitioned tables, you have two options to ensure Sequin captures changes correctly:
+When using partitioned tables, you must ensure publish_via_partition_root

 Modifying Publications